Skip to main content

 I run the day-to-day activity of House of Opportunity (FSCI UK) and work with the team in Southeast Europe.
 I also lead our annual Christmas Box Appeal.

 I worked for The Trussell Trust between 2003-2017.
 I was part of the foodbank team until 2008 when I began working for the “Bulgaria” dept. as it was then.
-I am enjoying this new phase of the work very much and excited by the prospect of our team being able to help more marginalised and vulnerable people in the future.
+I am enjoying this new phase of the work very much and excited by the prospect of our team being able to help more marginalised and at-risk people in the future.

 rich.parsons@houseofopportunity.org